Displayed Type Theory and Semi-Simplicial Types: Syntax

 As noted above, with display $\A\d$ defined as dependent on $\A$, d\'ecalage $\A\D$ is naturally not a single type but a telescope.
 It is therefore natural to generalise its \emph{input} to be a telescope also.
 This yields an operation that doubles the variables and groups each type with its displayed version, e.g.\

 The classical projection from d\'ecalage to the identity, composed of the leftover face maps, becomes an \emph{`evens'} substitution $\Upsilon\D \to \Upsilon$ that throws away the elements of the displayed types (the primed variables in the above example).
+(The corresponding `odds' substitution must wait until we introduce telescope display in \cref{sec:teldisp}.)

+Notationally, we put a superscript `\cblu{+}' on variables and metavariables belonging to d\'ecalaged telescopes, and a prime on variables belonging to displayed types and telescopes.
+These symbols are part of the variable name, e.g.\ $\plus{\sigma}$ above is a single variable that just happens to be named mnemonically.